 We’re going to break down the best and worst aspects of Road to Perdition from writing to cinematography, but first, let’s remind ourselves of the story.

 Road to Perdition follows the story of Michael Sullivan (Tom Hanks) and his son Michael Jr. (Tyler Hoechlin) as they go on the road to escape the threat of a dangerous assassin named Maguire (Jude Law).
 The film takes place in 1931 and revolves around Prohibition-era crime.

 Road to Perdition Movie Cast Members:

 - Stanley Tucci

-Now that we’ve reviewed some background details for Road to Perdition, let’s jump into the analysis.
+Now that we’ve reviewed some background details for the Road to Perdition movie, let’s jump into the analysis.
 Spoilers beware:

 A Different Kind of Road Trip

 If there’s one knock to be made against Road to Perdition, it’s that its story isn’t the best.
 Although the film is widely considered one of the best gangster movies of all-time, critics mostly agree that the story is far too reliant on tropes and cliches.

 We imported the Road to Perdition screenplay into StudioBinder’s screenwriting software to take a closer look.
 My main gripe with the story of Road to Perdition is that it’s tone is just… off.
 Let’s take a look at the script’s opening scene.
 Make sure to read Michael’s (V.O.) closely.